Pipeline Parallelism

 Note

-Before your application can take advantage of free-threaded Python, to properly achieve the concurrency, your stage functions must mainly consists of functions that release the GIL.
+Before your application can take advantage of free-threaded Python, to properly achieve concurrency, your stage functions must mainly consist of operations that release the GIL.

 Libraries such as PyTorch and NumPy release the GIL when manipulating arrays, so they are usually fine.